SHARE

 Keep that orange zest in

-Many orange almond gelato recipes instruct to strain the gelato custard to discard the orange zest, but I recommend you keep it in.
+Many orange almond gelato recipes instruct you to strain the gelato custard to discard the orange zest, but I recommend you keep it in.
 It’ll fully blend into the mixture as you process it and you’ll enjoy 100% of the zest’s sweet, aromatic flavor.

 Temper almond gelato before serving